RTV 420 Weekly OutlineBack to home page ** Outline subject to updates before start of spring semester **

 Week 11: (4/2-6) Reading: Chapter 11

 CONTINUE to create media content for your online portfolio; be sure to continue to update your Assets List.
-Site scripts, text pieces due.
+ASSIGNMENT: Write short paragraph pieces for your pages and put those into your Drive: site scripts, text pieces due by Friday.
+Create more images for your pages.
+Create more graphics.
 You must continue to add new assets on your own.

 Copyright Issues: What can and what can we NOT put into our production?
 What is 'fair use'? 'public domain'? 'creative commons'?
 How challenging are copyright issues?
 (Harry Fox Agency / see show credits).
 Performance licensing, blanket license vs. needle drop, Digital Millennium Copyright Act, Sound Exchange, synchronization license / master use license, criminal and civil issue, cease and desist vs. settlement vs. court ruling.
 Keep these in mind as you create your content.